openpreserve/format-corpus/README.markdown

 To Do
 -----
+* Syncing of CNR controlled fields are broken at the moment, as both ends must be submitted in order to keep the links (otherwise, blank fields overwrite).
+Workaround is to switch off CNR during sync.This is symptomatic of the general problem that:
+* Node and other content that is to be updated should be downloaded, merged, and then pushed back.
+Need to think about git/xml/archival backend integration to get this right.
+* Internal Signatures and Documents are also ignored now, as they are full nodes.
 * Variable-location regexes are not handled correctly.
 * When adding taxonomy terms, also add a description 'Files with extension xxx', 'MIME Type [link to IANA page e.g. http://www.iana.org/assignments/media-types/application/ and http://www.iana.org/assignments/media-types/application/pdf]'.
 * Also, add [none] and [unknown] taxonomy entries to distinguish the two cases?
 * Fields should be validated wherever possible, using http://drupal.org/project/validation_api or rather http://drupal.org/project/covert_fields
 * Used domd/format/[title-raw] for format aliases, but switched to domd/pronom/[field_puid-raw] for demonstration purposes.
 Note that needed to allow slashes to remain in order for this to work as expected.
+* Note Characteristic is Property plus Value.
+* Distinguishing properties of the format from properties of instances of the format?

 Issues
 ------